-Flashback: Alice Cooper and Ann Landers Debate Necrophilia
+How Alice Cooper and Ann Landers Ended Up Debating Necrophilia

-When famous advice columnist Ann Landers called Alice Cooper out over his song “Cold Ethyl,” he didn't roll over and play dead.
-Instead, the shock rocker wrote back to Landers, beginning a public correspondence that's still amazing to read all these years later.
+Alice Cooper didn't roll over and play dead when famous advice columnist Ann Landers criticized "Cold Ethyl."
+Instead, he wrote back to Landers, beginning a public correspondence that's still amazing to read all these years later.

-"Cold Ethyl" – a typically creepy, necrophilia-themed song – had been out for four years on the Welcome to My Nightmare album when Landers first noticed it and wrote about it in her nationally syndicated column, criticizing the track's macabre subject matter and arguing that it was unsuitable for kids.
+"Cold Ethyl" – a typically creepy, necrophilia-themed song – had been part of the the Welcome to My Nightmare album for some four years when Landers first noticed it.
+She used her nationally syndicated column to criticize the track's macabre subject matter, arguing that it was unsuitable for kids.
 Landers also had problems with Cooper's legendary onstage antics, which include a ritual beheading.

-Cooper responded, and Landers published his letter on Dec.
-3, 1979.
+Cooper responded, and Landers published his letter in December 1979.

 "I'm really sorry you found that old song of mine crude and offensive," Cooper wrote.
 "Actually, 'Cold Ethyl' is just a harmless number about necrophilia.
 The point I want to make is that the kids are not bothered by this — their parents are.
 The kids see the song and gruesome antics, like with the guillotine, for exactly what it is — satire, done with a sense of humor to a rock 'n' roll beat.
 Kids know I am harmless.
 It's their parents that make me out to be some kind of a monster."